HanThamarat/react-system-management-templete/README.md

 docker compose up -d --build
 ```

-When container runing used ssh to container also migrate database
+When container runing used ssh to container for migration schema of prisma go in the database engine
 ```
 is a using ssh connect to container docker exec -it <container name or container id> sh
 ```

-When connect to container success and used
+When connect to container success and used command then will do migration database
 ```
 npx prisma migrate dev --name <migrate name>
 ```

-endpoint of all services in docker compose
+endpoint of all services in project
 ```
 fontend -> 127.0.0.1:5173
 backend -> 127.0.0.1:3000